 I’m not against following.
 I just have to know and understand exactly what I am following.

 So, I started drifting away from religion.
 First, I stopped going to church.
 Then I stopped praying.

 After I stopped praying and going to church, I still called myself a ‘Catholic’ when asked.
 Then, I referred to myself as an agnostic/atheist.

 Finally, I began despising religions altogether and the concept behind them.
-I even went as far as looking down on some of my religious friends and family.
-I often thought to myself: How can they believe such nonsense?
+I even went as far as looking down on some of my religious friends and family

 As I was drifting away from religion, I discovered science.
 I delved deep into physics, chemistry, biology and even psychology (which I studied in college).

 Science was AWESOME.
 Science deals with facts.
 Science makes sense.

 Science doesn’t tell you to believe in something just because someone said so.
 Science encourages you to question everything.
 I loved it.
 I still do.
 Science was perfect.
 Until it wasn’t.

 … sometimes not